18F/before-you-ship/pages/index.md

 title: Introduction
 ---

 This list is a general guide to review periodically, especially when you are starting to consider a potential future launch.
 It is not a comprehensive pre-launch checklist because many of the items listed here _should_ be completed or updated well before launch (and sometimes regularly).
 But just in case, here are some things to review.
-It's very much a work in progress, and we'll probably reframe and reorganize.

 * Are your project's details up to date on the [18F Dashboard](https://18f.gsa.gov/dashboard)? _The Dashboard team recommends you update this monthly, at a minimum._
 * Is [SSL](https://github.com/18f/https) enabled for everything?
 (Does everything start with https?)